Our Science – Ziegelbauer Website

-Please note I do not have any available positions (paid or volunteer) in 2013.
+Please note that I do not have any available positions (paid or volunteer) in 2013.

 Multiple groups recently discovered that Kaposi's sarcoma-associated Herpesvirus (KSHV or human herpesvirus 8), which is associated with Kaposi's sarcoma, multicentric Castleman's disease and primary effusion lymphoma, expresses multiple microRNAs.
 Small non-coding RNAs called microRNAs have become newly appreciated molecules for gene regulation with each microRNA potentially targeting hundreds of target genes for repression.
 KSHV microRNAs are expressed during latency and represent an alternative method to alter host gene expression without generating viral proteins that could be detected by the host immune system.
 However, a current challenge is identifying the targets of microRNAs in order to determine the functions of microRNAs.
 To address this challenge, we developed a novel system to identify host targets of virally encoded microRNAs using a combination of gain and loss of microRNA function experiments, followed by expression profiling and sequence analysis.
 This dataset represents one of the largest microRNA target databases known since we have individually inhibited and expressed all seventeen viral microRNAs in multiple cell types.
 The first validated microRNA target from this approach was the human gene BCL2-Associated Transcription Factor 1 (BCLAF1).
 Note this target may have been missed using other common microRNA target prediction methods.
 Further studies revealed BCLAF1 may inhibit viral replication.